How to Get an Autism Diagnosis

 Step 1: Developmental monitoring

 The CDC outlines a brief checklist for developmental milestones from 2 months to 5 years old, which you can see here.
-If a child is not meeting these milestones, or is showing any behaviors of concern, it is important to discuss this with a healthcare professional, such as a pediatrician or family medicine doctor.
+If a child is not meeting these milestones, or is showing any behaviors of concern, it is essential to discuss this with a healthcare professional, such as a pediatrician or family medicine doctor.

 A handy resource